espnet/espnet/doc/espnet2_tutorial.md

     expansion_gamma: Number of additional candidates in expanded hypotheses selection. (int, default = 2)
     expansion_beta: Allowed logp difference for prune-by-value method. (float, default = 2.3)

-**Note:*** Except for the default algorithm, the described parameters are used to control the performance and decoding speed.
+***Note:*** Except for the default algorithm, the described parameters are used to control the performance and decoding speed.
 The optimal values for each parameter are task-dependent; a high value will typically increase decoding time to focus on performance while a low value will improve decoding time at the expense of performance.

+***Note 2:*** The algorithms in the standalone version are the same as the one in the other version..
+However, due to design choices, some parts were reworked and minor optimizations were added in the same time.

 ### Streaming

-In this version, we also support streaming Transducer models with dynamic chunk training and chunk-by-chunk decoding as proposed in [[Zhang et al., 2021]](https://arxiv.org/pdf/2012.05481.pdf).
+To enable streaming capabilities for Transducer models, we support dynamic chunk training and chunk-by-chunk decoding as proposed in [[Zhang et al., 2021]](https://arxiv.org/pdf/2012.05481.pdf).
 Our implementation is based on the version proposed in [Icefall](https://github.com/k2-fsa/icefall/), based itself on the original [WeNet](https://github.com/wenet-e2e/wenet/) one.

+For a complete explanation on the different procedure and parameters, we refer the reader to the corresponding paper.

 #### Training

-To train a streaming model, the parameter `dynamic_chunk_training` should be set to `True`.
-From here, the user has access to threee parameters in order to control the dynamic chunk selection (`short_chunk_threshold` and `short_chunk_size`) and left-context of the chunk during training (`left_chunk_size`).

-All these parameters can be modified in the training config through the `main_conf` field.
-A short description of the parameters is given in the Encoder section.
+To train a streaming model, the parameter `dynamic_chunk_training` should be set to `True` in the encoder `main_conf`.

+From here, the user has access to two parameters in order to control the dynamic chunk selection (`short_chunk_threshold` and `short_chunk_size`) and another one to control the left context in the causal convolution and the attention module (`left_chunk_size`).
+All these parameters can be configured through the `main_conf`.
+The Encoder section provides a short description of the parameters.

 #### Decoding

-To perform chunk-by-chunk inference, the parameter `streaming` should be set to True in the decoding configuration.
-In addition, the following parameters can be modified in order to modify the size of different elements of the approach:
+To perform chunk-by-chunk inference, the parameter `streaming` should be set to True in the decoding configuration(otherwise, offline decoding will be performed).
+Three parameters are available to control the decoding process:

-    chunk_size: Number of frames in chunk. (int, default = 8)
+    chunk_size: Number of frames in chunk. (int, default = 16)
-    left_context: Number of frames in the left context of the chunk. (int, default = 32)
+    left_context: Number of frames in the left context. (int, default = 32)
-    right_context: Number of frames in the right context of the chunk. (int, default = 2)
+    right_context: Number of frames in the right context. (int, default = 0)

-For each parameter, the number of frames is defined AFTER subsampling, meaning the original input chunk will be bigger than requested.
+For each parameter, the number of frames is defined AFTER subsampling, meaning the input chunk will be bigger than the one provided.
+The input size is determined by the frontend and the input block's subsampling, given `chunk_size + right_context` defining the decoding window.

+***Note:*** Because the training part does not consider the right context, relying on `right_context` during decoding may result in a mismatch and performance degration.
-***Note:*** All search algorithms but ALSD are available with chunk-by-chunk inference.
+***Note 2:*** All search algorithms but ALSD are available with chunk-by-chunk inference.